Freckleton Air Disaster: Scrutiny of findings

 Some individuals have criticised the findings within this report as being an effort to use Lt.
 Bloemendal as a scapegoat for the tragedy.
 These individuals have stated that although the report does contain testimony indicating that both pilots had initially been instructed to land upon runway 08 despite the fact the aeronautic ceiling and visibility were rapidly decreasing around the airfield and that both pilots had not been advised by the control tower to instead fly north towards Scotland to escape the storm until after Lt.
 Bloemendal had already crashed, Major Himes had concluded the most likely reason for the accident was Lt.
 Bloemendal's "error in the judgement of the violence of the storm".

 The official report does not hold any inference to the failure of Lt.
 Col. Britton or the Warton control tower personnel to actually warn Lieutenants Bloemendal and Manassero against descending below the incoming storm until both planes had done so.
 Nor does the report highlight the fact Lt.
 Col. Britton had no experience as a pilot, and that the control tower were in possession of weather reports from Burtonwood which clearly illustrated the ferocity of the storm.
 The weather officer, a Captain Zdrubek, had informed investigators that, although the storm had been short in duration, it had been the most severe ever recorded at BAD-2.
 Furthermore, Lt.
 Manassero had also informed Major Himes of his opinion the storm was too severe for even "the most experienced" of pilots to navigate, that he himself did not have full control of his own aircraft while "in the grip" of the storm, and that he and his crew had been fortunate to find ground almost level and with no insurmountable obstructions until they were able to regain a sufficient altitude and fly clear.

 Aftermath

-Twenty-nine American servicemen stationed at BAD-2 would lose their lives on active service at or close to the base between 1944 and 1945, almost a third of whom would die in the Freckleton air disaster.
+Twenty-nine American servicemen stationed at BAD-2 lost their lives on active service at or close to the base between 1944 and 1945, over a third of whom died in the Freckleton air disaster.
 A civilian contractor and a local cyclist would also die in accidents upon or close to the base in incidents involving BAD-2 personnel.
 However, for many, the aviation accident of 23 August 1944 would remain the most paramount and painful memory of their active service at BAD-2.